reeseaustin55/Track_Adsorbates_AFM/README.md

 python -m src.track_adsorbates.gui
 ```

 Select an input video and adjust parameters to suit your dataset.
-Outputs are saved to the chosen directory.
+The GUI automatically saves all artefacts in the same directory as the source video, so no output folder selection is required.

 ## Command Line Usage